 As this cold front descends on the DC Metro Area, it looks like we’re departing from the chilly nights of fall and moving into the freezing days of winter.
-During the next few weeks, your tree will be preparing themselves for a season of cold weather, winds, and snowfall.
+During the next few weeks, your trees will be preparing themselves for a season of cold weather, winds, and snowfall.
 To minimize the winter stress your tree will experience, help your tree prepare for winter using the tips below.

 How Your Tree Prepares For Winter: